 Our High Performance Scans technology is available through our Debricked CLI by using the

 resolve command.
 This command analyses your project to find eligible manifest files, that do not have related lock files, and uses them to generate the appropriate Debricked lock files.
-It can also be performed in conjunction with the scan command, by using the
+When conducting a scan using the scan command, the feature is enabled by default.
+It can be disabled by using the

-—resolve flag.
+--no-resolve flag.
 Additionally, this technology is available through our CI templates, which have been reworked using the new command to be as simple as possible.
 We’ve built this with customizability in mind, to suit many different use-cases.
 You might, for example, want to generate the lock files using the resolve command in a build step in your pipeline, separate from the scan step, since it will save time not having to build the project twice.
-Or you would like to keep it simple, and run it during the scan step by using the —resolve flag.

 How to speed up the debricked lock file resolution